-The IOC will soon introduce an updated version of its 'transgender and hyperandrogenism' guidelines, which govern XY females, along with females born with higher levels of testosterone.
+The IOC will soon introduce an updated version of its 'transgender and hyperandrogenism' guidelines, which govern transgender females (XY females) and females born with higher levels of testosterone due to differences of sex development (DSD or hyperandrogenism).
 These two groups have been the subject of controversy in sport for over seven decades.
-The IOC is expected to be coming out with new rules for XY females, or transgendered athletes, who wish to compete in the women's category.
+The IOC is expected to be coming out with new rules for transgender females who wish to compete in the women's category.

 After lengthy deliberation, Semenya lost the landmark case against the IAAF, and the sport's governing body will now be allowed to restrict testosterone levels to 5 nmol/l in DSD athletes who race in certain events.
 Even though the CAS ruled in favour of the IAAF, it also said that it had "serious concerns" about the application of the new regulations.
 It found that the new rules were discriminatory towards DSD athletes, but that the discrimination was "necessary, reasonable and proportionate" to protect "the integrity of female athletics", as reported on BBC Sport.

 Following the publishing of this story, the IAAF provided Cyclingnews with the CAS' executive summary of the case.